 Well, here I go.
-Nearly seven years later, I am finally writing about The Big One – the weirdest, most disturbing event that I have ever experienced in a lifetime of bizarre and unsettling experiences.
-This story has been circulating for almost six years now, and I have told it several times in podcasts, but I think it is time to put it down in writing.
+Nearly seven years later, I am finally writing about The Big One — the weirdest, most disturbing event I have ever experienced in a lifetime of bizarre and unsettling experiences.
+This story has been circulating for almost six years now, and I have told it several times in podcasts, but I think it is time to write it down.
 The downside?
 Pretty much everything that I write after this will be anticlimactic.
 That’s perfectly fine with me, though.
 I have no desire to top this experience.

-To tell this entire story and all that led up to it will likely require a book (which might be forthcoming soon).
+To tell this entire story and all that led up to it might require a book.
 Still, in the interest of keeping this post to a reasonable length, I’ll try to keep the backstory to a minimum and describe the events as they occurred.
 I am also going to break this story up into several parts.
-It is simply too long to explain these strange events in a single blog post.
+It is too long to explain these strange events in a single blog post.